shavavo/IntegratedLanguage/README.md

 To use Integrated Language, install the Chrome Extension from the link above.

-To modify the existing code, make your changes and zip all of the contents of the extension.
+To modify the existing code, make your changes and compress all of the contents of the extension into a zip file.
+Drag the zip file into chrome://extensions in Google Chrome.
 Note that you will have to provide your own Google Translate API key in "inject.js".

 ## Supported Languages